aashari/aashari/README.md

 ---

-### 🛠️ Featured Projects
+## Featured Projects

 Here are some of my favorite creations:

-#### 🤖 AI & Automation
+### AI & Automation

 - **[Brainy Buddy](https://brainybuddy.app)**
   An AI chatbot built with Node.js, MongoDB, GCP, Terraform, and OpenAI API, serving over 35,000 users on LINE and Telegram with 1,400–1,500 daily active users.
   - Full-stack development with Node.js and MongoDB
   - Integrated OpenAI API for conversational capabilities
   - Deployed on GCP using Terraform

 - **[rag-browser](https://github.com/aashari/rag-browser)**
   Browser automation tool using Playwright and Bun—perfect for humans and AI workflows.

 - **[nodejs-geocoding](https://github.com/aashari/nodejs-geocoding)**
   Lightweight TypeScript library for geocoding and reverse geocoding, no dependencies needed.

-#### ☁️ Cloud & Infrastructure
+### Cloud & Infrastructure

 - **[terraform-gcp-cloud-run](https://github.com/aashari/terraform-gcp-cloud-run)**
   A Terraform module for deploying containerized apps on Google Cloud Run with advanced scaling and networking options.

 - **[terraform-aws-static-website](https://github.com/aashari/terraform-aws-static-website)**
   Deploy static websites on AWS S3 and CloudFront with custom domain support and CloudFront functions.

-#### 📚 Boilerplates & Templates
+### Boilerplates & Templates

 - **[boilerplate-lambda-typescript](https://github.com/aashari/boilerplate-lambda-typescript)**
   TypeScript AWS Lambda starter with Terraform, DynamoDB, and Datadog integration.

 - **[boilerplate-kubernetes](https://github.com/aashari/boilerplate-kubernetes)**
   GKE deployment boilerplate with Terraform and GitHub Actions, featuring Go and Node.js.

 - **[boilerplate-rest-api-bun](https://github.com/aashari/boilerplate-rest-api-bun)**
   Fast REST API boilerplate using Bun, Elysia, and MongoDB.

 ---

-### 📜 Publications
+## Publications

 - **A Design of Crowd-Based Corruption Prevention System in Indonesia**
   Published in *2019 International Conference on Information Management and Technology (ICIMTech)*.
 Developed a decision support system using heuristic analysis and Google Map API.
   [Read on IEEE Xplore](https://ieeexplore.ieee.org/document/8843748)

 - **Development of a Web Based Corruption Case Mapping Using Machine Learning**
   Published in *2018 International Conference on Information Management and Technology (ICIMTech)*.
 Built a web app using Backpropagation ANN (96.91% accuracy).
   [Read on IEEE Xplore](https://ieeexplore.ieee.org/document/8528142)

 ---

-### 🏆 Awards & Recognition
+## Awards & Recognition

-- **Top 3 Team - Ericsson Hackathon**
+- **Top Team at Ericsson Hackathon**
   Developed an enterprise system for fleet tracking using IoT and Machine Learning.

-- **2nd Runner Up - Kurio Hackathon**
+- **Runner-up at Kurio Hackathon**
   Created a machine learning-based news recommendation system using the Pearson Correlation algorithm.

 ---

-### 🎉 Beyond Code
+## Beyond Code

 - **Sci-Fi Inspiration**: *Interstellar*—its blend of space exploration and human emotion fuels my innovative thinking.
 - **Coffee Ritual**: Fueling innovation, one cup at a time ☕
 - **Next Quest**: Diving deeper into AI-powered infrastructure to build the future.

 ---

-### 🌍 Let’s Collaborate!
+## Let's Collaborate!

-I’m always excited to discuss AI, cloud engineering, or sci-fi over a cup of coffee!
+I'm always excited to discuss AI, cloud engineering, or sci-fi over a cup of coffee!

 - **Visit my portfolio**: [andi.ltd](https://andi.ltd)
 - **Read my articles**: [Medium](https://medium.com/@aashari)
 - **Connect on LinkedIn**: [LinkedIn](https://www.linkedin.com/in/aashari/)